os717/Mips-Simulator/README.md

-# arch2-2019-cw-Struggling_Students
+# MIPS-1 Simulator

-The simulator is made in c++
+The simulator was made in c++

-The testbench is made in bash
+The testbench was made in bash

 Use 'make simulator' to make the simulator